davidam/damegender/src/damegender/README.md

     command with open data.
   + If you want use the main solutions in gender detection (genderize, genderapi, namsor, nameapi and gender guesser) from a command.
+  + If you want see the most used names in different countries such as in nameberry.
+  + If you have a csv file, a mbox file, or a repository and you want understand males and females inside.

   DAMe Gender is for you!